jam1401/Atlas/README.md

-## TDDMobile - A mobile environment for Applications
+## Atlas - A cross platform mobile environment for Applications

-TDDMobile is a complete mobile application environment which offers the following features.
+Atlas is a complete mobile application environment which offers the following features.

 + TDD - Based on Jasmine
 + Backbone